AmitKumarDas/amitkumardas.github.io/_posts/2016-06-26-kvm-based-mysql-consistent-cloudbyte-storage-snapshots.md

 ---
 layout: post
-title: KVM based MySQL consistent CloudByte storage snapshots
+title: KVM based MySQL consistent CloudByte storage snapshots - WIP
 ---

-KVM based MySQL consistent CloudByte storage snapshots
+KVM based MySQL consistent CloudByte storage snapshots - **WIP**

 > This article does not focus on why should we have consistent snapshots.
 > Rather it tries to collage information on how to do it right for MySQL